evelasko/zotero-ai-translator/packages/translator/README.md

 ## Overview

-The `@zotero-suite/translator` package provides intelligent content processing and metadata extraction capabilities for converting web content, PDFs, and text into structured Zotero item data.
+The `zotero-ai-translator` package provides intelligent content processing and metadata extraction capabilities for converting web content, PDFs, and text into structured Zotero item data.
 It supports multiple AI providers and provides robust fallback mechanisms.

 ## Features